12 min to read

 Security Best Practices

-- Document All Changes: Keep a record of all files with special attributes
+- Document All Changes - Keep a record of all files with special attributes to maintain visibility of what has been protected and why.

-- Automation Scripts: Create scripts to apply/remove attributes during maintenance windows
+- Automation Scripts - Create scripts to apply and remove attributes during maintenance windows, ensuring consistent and repeatable processes.

-- Regular Audits: Periodically verify file attributes are still applied
+- Regular Audits - Periodically verify file attributes are still applied and functioning as expected to catch any changes or issues.

-- Change Management: Include attribute changes in your change management process
+- Change Management - Include attribute changes in your change management process to ensure proper approval and documentation.

-- Backup Considerations: Ensure backup systems handle immutable files properly
+- Backup Considerations - Ensure backup systems handle immutable files properly and can restore them with correct attributes intact.

 Potential Issues and Solutions